AadityaMohan-dev/ChatPal/README.md

 # How to use
 * Generate your Gemini API key from : https://ai.google.dev
-* Clone the project and set Environmental variable as GEMINI_API_KEY = YOUR GEMINI API KEY .
+* Clone the project and set Environmental variable in your IDE as GEMINI_API_KEY = YOUR GEMINI API KEY .
 * Run the backend and frontend in your localhost and enjoy.